Besides conducting a physical exam, your doctor might request these tests:

 - Out to eat with food allergies?
 Don't forget about your drinks.
 American Academy of Allergy, Asthma & Immunology. https://www.aaaai.org/conditions-and-treatments/library/allergy-library/food-allergy-drinks.
 Accessed Feb.
 9, 2018.

-- Allergy testing defined.
+- Allergy testing definition.
 American Academy of Allergy, Asthma & Immunology. https://www.aaaai.org/conditions-and-treatments/conditions-dictionary/allergy-testing.
 Accessed Feb.
 9, 2018.

 - Aoki Y, et al. Quantification of skin erythema response to topical alcohol in alcohol-intolerant East Asians.
 Skin Research and Technology.
 2017;23:593.